dioris-moreno/opensips-mi-client/README.md

 ```

 There are some statistics in TM module with names that cannot be used to define enums (**2xx_transactions**, **3xx_transactions**, etc.).
-The letter T was added in front of these names to be able to define the corresponding enum as follows:
+The letter **T** was added in front of these names in order to define the corresponding the Stats enum of this module as follows:

 ```sh
 Tm.Stats.T2xxTransactions